Khoren Gevor

-Khoren Gevor (Խորեն Գեվորգյան; born Khoren Gevorgyan on 16 March 1980) is an Armenian-German professional boxer.
-He is a former European middleweight champion and multiple time world title challenger.
+Khoren Gevor (Խորեն Գեվորգյան; born Khoren Gevorgyan on 16 March 1980) is an Armenian-born German professional boxer.
+He held the European middleweight title from 2008 to 2009, and challenged four times for a world title at middleweight and super-middleweight.

 Biography

 Gevor was born on March 16, 1980, in Etchmiadzin, Armenia.
 He moved to Hamburg, Germany when he was 16 and currently fights out of there.
 He is known for his good technique and speed.

 Amateur career

 Gevor started boxing at the age of 12.
 He had a very successful amateur career with 72 wins in 75 fights and won six national Armenian titles.
 He turned pro in 2000 and signed a contract with Universum Box Promotion.
 He is currently managed by Klaus-Peter Kohl.

 Professional career

 Gevor won his first professional titles when, on December 3, 2005, he stopped Mexican Gustavo Magallanes in the eighth round and won the vacant IBF and WBO Inter-Continental middleweight titles.
 He defended both titles against Sergey Khomitsky before vacating them soon after.

 Gevor fought against compatriot Arthur Abraham for the IBF Middleweight title on August 18, 2007.
 Gevor was defeated by an 11th-round knockout from a powerful left hook.

 On November 28, 2008, Gevor beat Finn Amin Asikainen in his hometown of Helsinki by 7th-round knockout and won the European championship belt.

 Gevor lost a controversial bout to WBA Middleweight Champion Felix Sturm by unanimous decision on July 11, 2009.

 On April 9, 2011, Gevor fought WBO Super Middleweight Champion Robert Stieglitz in a very competitive brawl.
 Gevor received a cut over his left eye in round three.
 The fight got more dirty in round ten when, after referee Manfred Küchler deducted a point from Gevor, both fighters wrestled each other onto the canvas.
 Stieglitz emerged with a cut over his right eye and Gevor was disqualified by the referee.
 Angry, Gevor attacked Küchler and was removed by security.

 Gevor fought Baker Barakat in a six-round bout on December 10, 2011.
 The whole fight was fairly even.
 As soon as Barakat was announced the winner by decision, Gevor turned to the referee and punched him in the face.
 Barakat and people from both corners tried to hold Gevor back.
 Later in the dressing rooms, the fighting continued and police had to be called in to break it up.